Why Third-Party Backup for Google Workspace is Absolutely Critical

 It’s not something we like to think about, but a disgruntled employee who has access to important files, customer data and passwords, can cause harm to your organization.
 The same applies for employees moving to a competitor – you need to ensure crucial information can be retrieved if the worst was to happen and that information was deleted.

 Another sad, yet pervasive trend today is hacking.
-It’s not enough to have strong passwords and encrypted files; you need to make sure you have an additional layer of protection that will help you recover quickly if and when a hacker or virus threatens to devastate your Google Apps data.
+It’s not enough to have strong passwords and encrypted files; you need to make sure you have an additional layer of protection that will help you recover quickly if and when a hacker or virus threatens to devastate your Google Workspace data.

 What does that mean for my organization?